Reusek/antibark/README.md

 # AntiBark

-Did your neighbors dog pisses you off?
+Did your neighbors dog piss you off?
 You arrive at right place.